Lead-learner, culture-builder, program-innovator, content-creator, design-thinker, project-manager

 In 1999, he took what was meant to be just a short break.
 He moved to Honduras to teach 6th grade at the suggestion of a friend.
 His personal laptop was the only one in the elementary school, and he immediately began putting it to use in his classroom.
 Within a few months, he was collaborating with the head of school on a new website and database project.
 By the end of the year, Brady was hooked on teaching and decided to return to California to earn a teaching qualification and masters in education.

-Since then, Brady has taught in seven countries at almost every grade level.
+Since then, Brady has taught in eight countries at almost every grade level.
 At each school, he has worked closely with senior leadership to develop a clear school vision for technology and to lead pedagogical change.
 In 2010, Brady completed an administrative certificate from top-ranked Johns Hopkins University and ISTE.

 In 2011, Brady joined the New International School of Thailand, one of the most renowned IB World Schools in the region.
 As the ICT Coordinator there, he transformed the ICT teacher roles into coaching roles, conducted iPad trials and successfully implemented one of the first large-scale 1:1 iPad programs in an international school.
 In 2013, Brady joined the Senior Leadership Team as the Vice Principal of Academic Operations.
 This K-12 role had wide-ranging responsibilities similar to a deputy head.
 He also oversaw all PD programs, and led the decision to transition the high school to Macs from a well-established 1:1 tablet PC program.